hbeni/KAP140/kap140-README.txt

 This enables you to use up to three navigation sources (nav radios, rnav devices, GPS, etc...).
 You can bind buttons or a switch to change '/instrumentation/nav-source/selector' to 0, 1 or 2.
 If you only have one source, configure only the first and avoid a switch or button in the cockpit.
+The nav-selector is only a bunch of filters to push all information to one location.
+The AP navigate according to the information under '/instrumentation/nav-source'.
+From the AP point of view it doesnt matter where the information came from.

 If the KAP140 isn't tied with a altimeter, the standard pressure will flash after Pre Flight Test (PFT) is finished.
 As long as the standard pressure is flashing, the autopilot can't be activated!